vestrel00/contacts-android/DEV_NOTES.md

 > From my experience, profile RawContacts associated to an Account is not carried over / sync'ed
 > across devices and users.

-> TODO attempt to create a profile with multiple RawContacts each from a different account.

 Unlike regular contacts where the Contacts Provider automatically assigns to an Account (when available) RawContacts that currently don't belong to an Account, profile RawContacts that don't